 There is guidance that you should follow when it comes to maintaining and keeping accounts of your doors.

 1. Maintenance should be carried out at suitable intervals

-We recommend regular maintenance is carried out at least once every 12 months, but the following factors should be considered to determine the exact required frequency:
+We recommend carrying out regular maintenance at least once every 12 months, but the following factors should be considered to determine the exact required frequency:

 Book a visit now to determine how often you should be servicing your doors.

 2. Maintenance work should only be undertaken by competent personnel

 Maintenance work should only be undertaken by those who have been provided with sufficient information, instruction and training (PUWER regulations 8 and 9).
 If you do not have someone within your organisation who is qualified to perform maintenance and checks on your doors, this is a service our professional engineers can support you with.
 Keep reading to learn about how we’ve adapted site visits in response to Covid-19.